- Supporter of Central American Communists during the Cold War

 For his numerous activist endeavors, Farrell has received such honors as: the “Civil Liberties Champion Award” from the ACLU of San Diego; the “Humanitarian Award” from the National Association of Criminal Defense Lawyers; the “Voices of Courage & Conscience Award” from the Muslim Public Affairs Council; the “Humanitarian Award” from People for the Ethical Treatment of Animals; the “Partner’s Award” from Oxfam America; and the “Upton Sinclair Award” from the Liberty Hill Foundation.

-Over the years, Farrell has given money to the campaigns of a number of Democratic political candidates, including Barbara Boxer, Howard Dean, Russell Feingold, Tom Harkin, John Kerry, Ralph Nader, and Barack Obama.
+Over the years, Farrell has given money to the campaigns of a number of Democratic political candidates, including Joe Biden, Barbara Boxer, Howard Dean, Russell Feingold, Tom Harkin, John Kerry, Ralph Nader, and Barack Obama.

 Farrell today has a net worth of approximately $10 million.